James Madison's Gift: The Power of Partnership by David O. Stewart

 David O. Stewart

-On April 30 at noon, David O. Stewart will deliver a Banner Lecture entitled “James Madison’s Gift: The Power of Partnership.”
+On April 30, David O. Stewart delivered a Banner Lecture entitled “James Madison’s Gift: The Power of Partnership.”

 David O. Stewart, an attorney and an independent historian, is the author of several books, including The Summer of 1787: The Men Who Invented the Constitution, American Emperor: Aaron Burr’s Challenge to Jefferson’s America, and Madison’s Gift: Five Partnerships That Built America.

-This lecture is cosponsored with the Society of Colonial Wars in the State of Virginia.
+This lecture was cosponsored with the Society of Colonial Wars in the State of Virginia.